qwellcode/GearEmDown-Client/README.txt

 This is a tower defense game running on a browser powered by A-Frame. https://aframe.io/ It needs to be hosted on a webserver like every other website.

-### Server - Installation ###

-The directory "Server" contains the server application and the executable.
-There are no dependencies to this directory.
-Copy it where ever you like or leave it there.
-You can start the server with the following command (you can choose another port if you like):

-./towerdefense_server.x86_64 -batchmode -nographics -port 8080

 ### Client - Installation / Configuration ###

 This client connects to a server via. websocket in order to work.